Phan-K/VSA-Research/README.md

 # VSA-Research
 VSA Research Summer 2018

-About the Code
+## About the Code
+This repository is for the Virtual Student Advisor Project.
 The code is run in Jupyter Notebook.
 Each notebook has more extensive documentation inside, explaining why I choose certain values or particular functions.

 ## Dataset Files
 ### For classification